Lighthouses of Antigua and Barbuda

 - Pillar Rock

 - Date unknown.
 Active; focal plane 32 m (105 ft); green flash every 4 s.
 Light mounted on a 1-story concrete building.
-Trabas has Arno Siering's photo, and Bing has a distant satellite view.
+Trabas has Arno Siering's photo, and Google has a satellite view.
 Located on a promontory on the northwest coast of Antigua, about 4 km (2.5 mi) west of the St. John's waterfront.
 Site status unknown.
 ARLHS ANT-002;

 Admiralty J5694; NGA 14772.